July 14 – August 14, 2018

 Food and Agribusiness Marketing Management

 This course is designed to introduce the principles of marketing management and assessment that are most relevant to agri-food and related firms.
-The content of the course will focuses on the macro and micro aspects of marketing management.
+The content of the course will focus on the macro and micro aspects of marketing management.
 Specific topics include basic principles and types of marketing such as production, selling and social marketing; marketing frameworks to assess industry and competitive landscape; identification of the ideal customer; market research survey development and assessment, use of excel for market survey and data analysis and secondary research methods and the sources.

 Essentials of Nutrition